MaramAlossaimi/MaramAlossaimi/content/talks/Talk1/index.md

 ---
 ## Abstract:
  The concept of Poisson algebra is one of the most important concepts in mathematics that make a link between commutative and noncommutative algebra.
-The Poisson algebra D can be defined as an algebra over a field K with Poisson bracket ${\cdot, \cdot}$ such that $(D,{\cdot, \cdot})$ is satisfying anti-commutative, Jacobi identity and Leibniz rule.
+The Poisson algebra D can be defined as an algebra over a field $K$ with Poisson bracket $\{\cdot, \cdot\}$ such that $(D,\{\cdot, \cdot\})$ is satisfying anti-commutative, Jacobi identity and Leibniz rule.
 In this talk, I will give the definition of Poisson algebra, talk about some related concepts of polynomial Poisson algebras and give some examples.

-## Event:
+### Event:
 [The 10th Interna- tional Eurasian Conference on Mathematical Sciences and applications](http://www.iecmsa.org)

-## Location:
+### Location: